Transportability of model-based estimands in evidence synthesis: Concluding remarks

-Collapsible measures are more attractive for transportability across studies than non-collapsible measures, assuming marginal effects are of interest.
-Firstly, they remove dependence on model-based covariate adjustment when there is treatment effect homogeneity at the individual level.
-In this scenario, the marginal effect for collapsible measures does not depend on the distribution of purely prognostic covariates and does not vary across populations.
-Secondly, collapsibility facilitates the selection of baseline characteristics for covariate adjustment when there is treatment effect heterogeneity at the individual level.
+Collapsible effect measures are appealing for transportability because they remove dependence on model-based covariate adjustment where there is treatment effect homogeneity at the individual level.
+In this setting, marginal effects for collapsible measures do not depend on the distribution of purely prognostic covariates and do not vary across studies.
+Directly collapsible effect measures are appealing for transportability because they can reduce dependence on model-based covariate adjustment, either where there is treatment effect homogeneity at the individual level, or where there is heterogeneity and marginal covariate moments are balanced across studies.
+Moreover, direct collapsibility facilitates the selection of baseline covariates for adjustment where there is treatment effect heterogeneity at the individual level.

+Questions are raised about the performance of covariate-adjusted indirect comparisons in the absence of individual patient data for the target.
+Marginal estimands for measures that are not directly collapsible depend on the full joint covariate distribution, not only on marginal covariate moments.
+Where there are cross-study differences in correlation structures, methods that only account for differences in marginal moments are inherently limited in their ability to remove bias.
+Accounting for cross-study differences in correlations -- more generally, in the full joint covariate distributions -- appears necessary to improve performance.

-Finally, while this article addresses heterogeneity (variation in the same treatment contrast across studies), it does not address inconsistency (discrepancies between direct and indirect comparisons in a network of studies).
+While this article addresses heterogeneity (variation in the same treatment contrast across studies), it does not address inconsistency (discrepancies between direct and indirect comparisons in a network of studies).
 The concepts explored in this article are also relevant to the latter, which arises from imbalances in effect measure modifiers across comparisons.
-In network meta-analyses of marginal effects involving non-collapsible measures, inconsistency could emerge from imbalances in purely prognostic variables between the studies providing direct and indirect evidence.
+In network meta-analyses of marginal effects, depending on the summary measure, inconsistency could emerge from imbalances in purely prognostic variables or correlation structures between the studies providing direct and indirect evidence.

+Finally, it is worth noting that the concept of “aggregation bias”, a form of ecological bias, has already been well-documented in evidence synthesis for covariate adjustment methods making use of aggregate-level data.\cite{jansen2012meta, saramago2012mixed, donegan2013combining, berlin2002individual} For instance, the literature highlights that meta-regression methods which assume common coefficients for individual-level and aggregate study-level covariates are susceptible to such type of bias.
+In this context, Jansen and Cope outline that “the association between a patient characteristic and the treatment effect of the studied interventions at the study level may not reflect the individual-level effect modification of that covariate''.\cite{jansen2012meta}